akuznetsova/spf-2024/bibliography/index.md

  salient connections to other papers we've talked about)
 ```

+[Da Rio et. al, 2017] (https://ui.adsabs.harvard.edu/abs/2017ApJ...845..105D/abstract)
+*IN-SYNC V. Stellar Kinematics and Dynamics in the Orion A Molecular Cloud*

+A continuation of the IN-SYNC survey of the Orion A star forming region.
+This paper focuses on the kinematic behaviors of the population, derived from radial velocities.
+A major finding from this study includes the fact that the young stellar population remains kinematically tied to the molecular gas, following a gradient along the filament.
+Another big finding is that there is evidence of sub-clustering, which means that there are significant groupings of neighboring stars with coherent motions in relation to each other.
+Some conclusions were drawn about the Orion Nebula Cluster, which was shown to be more dynamically evolved, and there is evidence of it expanding.

+This paper was the main course for my midterm presentation.
+It presents specific kinematic behaviors of different YSO groups within Orion A, and conclusions drawn from those.
+Of these conclusions, the main point I wanted to make in my presentation, which was something we talked about in class, was the stars’ behavior in relation to the gas it was born from.
+From this study, they found younger populations that were still significantly kinematically bonded to the molecular gas it came from.
+Along with this, it found that there was an older population that no longer followed its molecular gas.

 [Da Rio et. al, 2015](https://ui.adsabs.harvard.edu/abs/2016ApJ...818...59D/abstract)
 *IN-SYNC IV.
 The Young Stellar Population in the Orion A Molecular Cloud*